sgeb/homebrew-mutt/README.md

   enable with `--with-gmail-labels-patch`.
 Originally based on [a patch](https://www.mail-archive.com/mutt-dev@mutt.org/msg07593.html) by Todd Hoffmann.
 Add `%?y?(%y)?` to your `index_format` to conditionally display the associated labels and make sure to disable `header_cache`.
-Label 'important' is stripped from the list of labels.
+Labels 'Important' and 'Starred' are stripped from the list of labels.
 Note that Gmail Labels only work when directly connected to Gmail via IMAP.

 ## How to install